The Jewel of New York Harbor

 people and events of this unique landmark, Governors Island: The

 Jewel of New York Harbor will captivate enthusiasts of military and

 New York history alike.

-View other books in Regional Studies: New York City, History and Culture
+View other subject books in New York City, History and Culture .

 9 x 11 1/2, 288 pages, 271 color illustrations, notes, bibliography, index